The eagle lands at Torrey Pines for Oosthuizen, Hughes

 Thirteen players remained under par going into the final round.
 Eight players were separated by three shots on a tough course that might not be as accessible as it was Saturday, when all three par 5s were set up to be reachable in two.

-McIlroy started the day six shots behind and did his best work to save bogey.
+McIlroy did his best work to save bogey.
 He ran off three birdies in four holes to start the back nine, only to pull his tee shot into a ravine.
 He took a penalty drop instead of going into the ravine — a smart decision considering television showed a large rattlesnake in the area — and limited the damage to a bogey.

 A birdie on the 18th for a 67, matching the low score of the week, gave him a chance to win a major for the first time since the 2014 PGA Championship.
-McIlroy hasn’t had many of those opportunities lately.

 “This is the only tournament in the world where you fist-pump a bogey,” McIlroy said.
 “Only losing one there was a big deal, and getting it up-and-down out of the bunker on 16 and making that birdie on 18 just to get that shot back that I lost, really big.”

 DeChambeau played it big, too, going with driver just about everywhere and missing some fairways by such a wide margin that he had good lies in fan-trampled grass.

 It led to his first time in 67 rounds at the majors without a bogey on his card, and his 68 gave him a chance to join Koepka and Curtis Strange as the only back-to-back Open winners in the last 50 years.

+“You’ve got to be really patient out here at these majors,” DeChambeau said.
+“It’s something that is not easy to do.
+I feel like I’m starting to understand major championship golf and how to play it and how to go about managing my game, my attitude and just my patience level.
+If I can continue to do that tomorrow, I think I’ll have a good chance.”

 Koepka, meanwhile, was among those who lost a good opportunity.
 He shot 71 and was only five shots behind, but with 13 players ahead of him.